OpenInternet/saferjourno/content/chapters/chapter-3.en.md

 When speaking about the risk assessment and personal security plan it may be helpful to touch upon the following:

 * When getting journalists to think about device security, the trainer should help them to focus on what content is already on their devices and work with them to think of how they can create a process for backing up and removing information.
 * Encourage the journalists to map out who may be interested in obtaining their devices and/or the content on their devices.
-This can include others who may already have physical access to the device, For example family members.
+This can include others who may already have physical access to the device, for example family members.
 Good questions to think about include, Who could unintentionally remove or delete content from my device and how can I protect against that?
 How likely is my device to be stolen or broken when I am out covering an event?
 Does my government have a history of using spyware and have they used it against journalists in my country?
 How likely is the government to detain me and take my devices?
+ * To mitigate those risks, some journalists will prefer to live stream during events.
+This, however, could endanger sensitive sources who nonetheless appear in the stream.
+There is a similar trade-off with uploading a copy of the information to the cloud: while it means that the information remains safe even if devices are destroyed or confiscated, it also opens it up to more data requests by law enforcement and others.
 * Understandably journalists are increasingly worried about being infected by spyware.
 It can be helpful to get them to think about their own risk profile and whether it fits with being targeted by spyware.
 For example, are they from a country where the government uses spyware?
 Talk about the different types of spyware and highlight that more sophisticated spyware is expensive which means it is not being deployed on a massive scale.

 <div class="faq">